Nectarine is a fruit with many properties that are great for health.

 The nectarine tree requires full sun soil and protection from strong winds.
 This is a hardy tree that can cope with temperatures as low as 5°F (-15°C) or -4°F (-20° C).

-Nectarine is peach variety, it can be yellow or white.
-What makes it different from a peach is its smooth, shiny skin.
+- Nectarine is peach variety, it can be yellow or white.
+What makes nectarine different from peach is its smooth, shiny skin.

 This very sweet, tasty fruit is a must-have in summer.

 The nectarine is also an excellent fruit for both health and beauty.

 When used in cooking, it will delight your taste buds and refresh!

 The nectarine has been known since Greek and Roman times.
 Like the peach, it is said to be native to China; Alexander the Great brought it to Europe.

 The nectarine, a special, smooth variety, was mentioned in French and Old English records in the XVIth century, as a mutation that removed the velvet from the peach’s fruit.

 - France produces many nectarines today.
 Specifically, the Languedoc-Roussillon, PACA and Rhone-Alps regions.